evargast/getTextWidth/README.md

 const width = getTextWidth("Hello world");

+// The function also accepts as custom
-// You can also pass in a custom default backup font height:width ratio like so const width = getTextWidth("Hello world", 0.5);
+// backup font height:width ratio like so: const width = getTextWidth("Hello world", 0.5);